 Details of the hike from Port d’Andratx to Cala d’Egos…

-The Alltrails app will direct you to the start of the hiking trail, however the start point on the app is about half way up the hillside, which you can actually continue driving much further up.
+The specific route page on Alltrails is here, which will direct you to the start of the hiking trail, however the start point on the app is about half way up the hillside, which you can actually continue driving much further up.

 If you’re driving, we would definitely recommend ignoring the Alltrails app start point and carrying on up the switch-back road as far as you can drive.